The Belgravia Centre Blog

 Alopecia Areata

-The hair will frequently grow back by itself with no treatment or if not there are effective treatments that help to regrow hair lost from mild cases of alopecia areata.
+The hair will frequently grow back by itself with no treatment or if not there are effective Alopecia Areata treatments that help to regrow hair lost from moderate cases of patchy hair loss.

 Most of the time, in the conditions mentioned above, the situation will correct itself and the hair loss will stop.
 Unfortunately however, this is not always the case and the problem won’t go away by simply combing and pinning the hair to hide the loss or wearing a headscarf.

 The effective treatment of female hair loss requires a combined approach that tackles all possible causes.
-A professional hair loss treatment course aimed at halting hair loss and encouraging regrowth should start with a diagnosis of the problem by a trichologist along with a discussion and a search for contributory lifestyle and health factors.
-Ongoing monitoring and advice is important so that progress can be checked and the treatment can be adjusted if necessary.
-With a combined, professional program female hair loss can often be stopped and often reversed.
+A professional treatment course aimed at halting the shedding and encouraging regrowth should start with a diagnosis of the problem by a hair loss specialist nurse along with a discussion and a search for contributory lifestyle and health factors.
+On-going monitoring and advice is important so that progress can be checked and the treatment can be adjusted if necessary.
+With a combined, professional programme, women's hair loss can often be stopped and often reversed.